michalczukm/typescript-who-even-need-template-literal-types-presentation/presentation/slides.md

 layout: section
 ---

-# <twemoji-face-with-monocle/> What about maped types?
+# <twemoji-face-with-monocle/> What about mapped types?

 Here goes the fun part!